2385 E. Venice Ave., Venice, (941) 488-8242, blackgoldroasters.com

 1821 Hillview St., Sarasota, (941) 955-8101, perqcoffeebar.us

 Keith and Erin Zolner brought coffee concoctions such as flat whites and Gibraltars to Sarasota when they opened their Southside Village shop in 2013.
 From the beginning, they made it their mission to educate locals about the art and science of coffee.
-They’re sticklers for detail: beans are fair trade and single-origin; milk comes from Dakin Dairy Farms; the bright-green Slayer espresso machine is Instagramable; and drinks are made and measured to exacting specifications.
+They’re sticklers for detail: beans are fair trade and single-origin; the bright-green Slayer espresso machine is Instagramable; and drinks are made and measured to exacting specifications.
 You can savor your drink on one of the sleek black leather couches or at an industrial-chic wood table.

 538 S. Pineapple Ave., Sarasota, projectcoffee.us

-Owned by Sarasota’s Ian Steger and Emily Arthur, Project offers good coffee and minimal and modestly priced fare.
-Nothing on the café’s menu reaches into the double digits.
-The most you will spend is $7 on the toast—two slices of sourdough with large dollops of your choice of avocado, tomato or hummus, each dressed with a variety of herbs and spices.
-The biscuits are baked in house and the carrot cake is sweet perfection with noticeable bits of carrot and nuts.
+Owned by Sarasota’s Ian Steger and Emily Arthur, the all-vegan Project Coffee offers good coffee and minimal and modestly priced fare, like biscuit sandwiches made with Impossible breakfast "sausage" and the ever-popular avocado toast.
 Everything is dairy free, including the coffee drinks.
 They use oat milk, instead, and you will not notice the difference.

 1322 N. Tamiami Trail, Sarasota, (941) 400-8396, thereservesrq.com

 This coffee shop, bookstore, restaurant and market is housed in buildings once owned by Charles Ringling.
 Owners Jessica Simmons and Kim Cressell have converted them into airy, light-filled, multi-use spaces where you can grab a great cup, along with house-made pastries, sandwiches and more.
-(On a recent morning, the smell of croissants baking in the oven wafted through the air.
-“We’re doing an experiment with croissant sandwiches,” the barista explained.)
-The Reserve crafts its drinks with Buddy Brew coffee and espresso, and the menu features cold brew, lattes, cappuccinos, macchiatos and more—using regular or alternative milks—plus kombucha on draft, wine and local craft beer.
+The Reserve menu features cold brew, lattes, cappuccinos, macchiatos and more—using regular or alternative milks—plus kombucha on draft, wine and local craft beer.
 Grab your coffee and pastry and head to one of the outdoor tables when the weather is nice.

 Cooper Levey-Baker and Isaac Eger contributed reporting to this story.